Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Dynamic Pricing

-In \cref{fig:numeric} (RIGHT), we compare \rabbi to the optimal static pricing policy~\citep{gallego_pricing}, which is known to have regret $\Omega(\sqrt{k})$.
-In particular, we choose the static price to be the one that maximizes the revenue function $\f\cdot D(\f)=\f\cdot T \cdot \bar F(\f)$ subject to constraint that $D(\f)\leq B$ (i.e., the better of the two prices: (i) the market clearing price, i.e., that satisfies $D(\f)=B$ or (ii) the monopoly price which maximizes $\f D(\f)$).
-We note though that when a continuum of prices are allowed,~\citep{jasin_pricing} propose an algorithm (that, like \rabbi, is based on resolving an optimization problem in each period) which achieves a regret which is (asymptotically) logarithmic in $k$ under certain non-degeneracy assumptions on the optimization problem and differentiability assumptions on the valuation distribution.
+In \cref{fig:numeric} (RIGHT), we compare \rabbi to the optimal static pricing policy which has regret $\Omega(\sqrt{k})$ \citep{gallego_pricing}.
+In particular, if $D(\f)$ denotes the demand at fare $f$, we choose the static price to be the one that maximizes the revenue function $\f\cdot D(\f)=\f\cdot T \cdot \bar F(\f)$ subject to the constraint $D(\f)\leq B$.
+The solution is the better of two prices: (i) the market clearing price, i.e., that satisfies $D(\f)=B$ or (ii) the monopoly price which maximizes $\f D(\f)$.
+We note though that when a continuum of prices are allowed,~\citep{jasin_pricing} propose an algorithm (that, like \rabbi, is based on resolving an optimization problem in each period) which achieves a regret that is logarithmic in $k$ under certain non-degeneracy assumptions on the optimization problem and differentiability assumptions on the valuation distribution.
 In contrast, our constant regret guarantees hold under a finite price menu.

+In Figure \ref{fig:numeric_big} we display the results for the large system.
+Here, since the DP is intractable, we use the offline benchmark.
+The resulting regret is negligible relative to the total value as captured by the approximation-factor on the right-hand side of the figure.
+We also present the competitive ratio of \off against the full-information benchmark (this upper bounds the competitive ratio of \emph{any non-anticipatory policy}) and observe that is bounded away from $1$, hence showing that the full-information benchmark is $\Omega(T)$ away from the DP in our randomly generated instance, which confirms the need for our refined benchmark.